AOEpeople/aoe_technology_radar/data/radar/2023-02-23/apisix.md

 - Multi-Protocol Support: Supports HTTP, HTTPS, WebSockets and gRPC
 - Customization: Plugins for authentication, authorization and traffic management

-At AOE, we are currently assessing Apache APISIX in one of our cloud infrastructure projects.
+At DCX, we are currently assessing Apache APISIX in one of our cloud infrastructure projects.